rshorton/elsabot_bt/README.md

 The default xml tree is specified by the launch file **elsabot_bt.launch**.

-The launch file for this package is used to start all of the nodes that run on the RPi4 CPU A of the ElsaBot robot.
-Run using:
+The launch file for this package is used to start all of the robot-base-agnostic nodes that control the higher-level functions.
+The packages used for controlling the base (including navigation startup) should be started before this package.

+Run this package using:

 ```
 export DISPLAY=:0;ros2 launch elsabot_bt elsabot_bt.launch.py